dcalvomayo/dogbreedsapp_backup/README.md

     - **index.html**: Html code containing the front-end of the app.
 **face_detector**: Folder containing the xml file used by the face detector.
 **images**: Folder containing pictures that can be used to test the app.
 In particular, the ones inside validation_imgs correpond to the images used in Part 6 of the notebook to validate the algorithm.
 Please note that some of the images in images folder are used by the Jupyter notebook.
+**notebook**: Folder containing the notebook that was used to develop the project.
 **run.py**: Python script to start the app.
 **saved_models**: Folder containing the weighted factors used by the CNN.
 **wrangling_scripts**: Folder.